 Intervention: 1 CU of Empirically Supported Treatments (PSYC 7090) and 1 CU of Advanced Practicum (PSYC 8200).

 Clinical Seminars: 2 CU of clinical seminars (PSYC 7090) beyond Empirically Supported Treatments and Ethics.
-Offerings vary from year to year, and may include relevant coursework in other departments and schools (e.g., School of Social Policy and Practice, Graduate School of Education, School of Nursing).
+Offerings vary from year to year, and may include relevant coursework in other departments and schools (e.g., School of Social Policy and Practice, Graduate School of Education, School of Nursing) with permission from the DCT.

 APA requires two additional important areas of competence that students are expected to develop during their graduate training: History and Systems of Psychology and Multicultural Competence.
 Both of these topic areas are integrated fully into the curriculum throughout all coursework, rather than being segregated in single, specific courses.
 Every 6000-level proseminar reviews the development of the subfield over time.
 In addition, every course in which it is appropriate touches on ways in which cultural and individual diversity affect the specific content areas being discussed.
 For example, the proseminar on Language touches on pidgins, patois, bilingualism, and language in the deaf.
 Psychopathology, Introduction to Assessment, and Introduction to Diagnostic Interviewing all review the empirical basis of how race, ethnicity, culture, gender, sexual orientation, religion, and socioeconomic status affect the development, expression, assessment, conceptualization, and treatment of psychopathology.